Confessions from a Meat-eater: Favorite Filling Vegetarian Recipes

-Stacked, Roasted Vegetable Enchilada Casserole (found on Pinterest) – The major reason I like this recipe is because it made me think of sweet potato and cauliflower in a new way.
+Stacked, Roasted Vegetable Enchilada Casserole (from Red Sky Food found on Pinterest) – The major reason I like this recipe is because it made me think of sweet potato and cauliflower in a new way.
 Honestly before this whole vegetarian experiment started I didn’t think I liked either of the two, but the way they are prepared-the vegetables are roasted in the oven- and the spice used-Cumin- really makes these veggies shine.
 With vegetarian dishes there is often a lot of prep work with chopping up the veggies and that is true with this one, but once they are in the oven the first go around it is smooth sailing.
 After the veggies are roasted you assemble the layers- salsa, roasted veggies, spinach, cheese, corn (or flour) tortilla- then throw it back it the oven.
 A dollop of sour cream and/or guacamole is good but not necessary.
-This is such a pretty dish, it’d be a nice one to serve to guests, the orange of the sweet potato, the green of the spinach, and the red salsa make for a vibrant, visually enticing meal.
+This is such a pretty dish, it’d be a nice one to serve to guests.The orange of the sweet potato, the green of the spinach, and the red salsa make for a vibrant, visually enticing meal.

-Carrot, Potato, Zucchini Pancakes (from Better Homes & Gardens)- Ok I don’t know how healthy this vegetarian dish is seeing as the veggies are cooked in oil but still when a dish features three veggies how bad can it really be for you?
+3. Carrot, Potato, Zucchini Pancakes (from Better Homes & Gardens)- Ok I don’t know how healthy this vegetarian dish is seeing as the veggies are cooked in oil but still when a dish features three veggies how bad can it really be for you?
 This one is high on the prep work- you need to matchstick each of the three veggies but I cheat a little.
 I recommend using a peeler for the carrot and making long thin slices instead of making matchsticks of it.
 It changes up the prep and I find it’s easier to peel the carrot.
 The zucchini and potato are pretty easy to matchstick and take it from this amateur chef- they do not need to be perfect.
 Throw them all together in a bowl with the one of the eggs, the flour, and spices and cook them in the oil in a skillet.
 Now it’s a little tricky to actually make a pancake out of this especially if your cutting skills aren’t perfect (as mine are not).
 You can put all the ‘batter’ into the skillet at the same time and then form the pancakes on the sheet pan.
 Ultimately the egg will cook on top of each individual pancake and that will help hold it together.
 My husband and I make enough for two pancakes since leftovers don’t really work that well for this meal and one pancake per person is filling enough for a meal.
 We use one full zucchini, one potato and one carrot which gives us enough for two large pancakes.
 (This way you only need three eggs-one for the batter and then one for the top of each pancake).